 Provide the information following the guide in the Create a Master Catalog Category section.

-Please note that one product item cannot be linked to both a category and a subcategory.
+Please note that you cannot link one product item to both a category and a subcategory.